Skip to content

 Then, put your mobile phone (NFC activated) over the back cover of your passport.
 The passport will be read and the main information will be displayed.

-The dashboard is rather simple.
+The UI is rather simple.
 However, it uses:

 1. Tables for files or APDUs where the selection of a selectable row allows the contents to be displayed,